glenthemes/system-uicons/README.md

 #### 🔥 HOW TO CUSTOMIZE:

-To change the general size & color of the icons, add this to your CSS and adjust as necesary:
+To set the general size & color of the icons, add this to your CSS and adjust as necesary:
 ```css
 .system-uicons {
   --System-UIcons-Color:#beabea;